PiFou86/420-W23-SF/Module04_DML_CRUD/Module04_DML_CRUD_Exercices.md

 ORDER BY ville LIMIT 15 OFFSET 0; -- Ou LIMIT 0, 15

 SELECT
+    ville AS 'Ville',
+    mpopul AS 'Population',
+    regadm AS 'Région administrative '
+FROM
+    ville
+ORDER BY ville DESC LIMIT 15 OFFSET 0; -- Ou LIMIT 0, 15

+SELECT
+    ville AS 'Ville',
+    mpopul AS 'Population',
+    regadm AS 'Région administrative '
+FROM
+    ville
+ORDER BY ville LIMIT 15 OFFSET 1116; -- 1131 - 15

+SELECT
     id_ville AS 'No de ville',
     ville AS 'Ville',
     mpopul AS 'Population'